Trujillo-Group/trujillo_group_resources/scripts/submission/README.md

 The queue manager on **CSF4** is SLURM and requires a different run.sh file.
 The \*\_csf4 scripts generate the respective file.
 ### Usage
 The scripts are written in python and can be run on CSF3/4 directly or from your local machine.
-The scripts need be stored in `~/bin` and need to be made executbale by running `[sudo] chmod u+x foo`.
+The scripts need be stored in `~/bin` and need to be made executable by running `[sudo] chmod u+x foo`.
 The script can be invoked from any directory by calling its name and specifing the name of the input file and the number of cores required for the calculation.
 A help message is displayed when the script is called without any arguments.

 **Example:**